Adult Social Services privacy notice

 - Immigration and Asylum Act 1999

 Additionally, and where appropriate, we may seek specific consent to use your information in certain ways.
-This will normally be where the use of the data is not necessary for the above purposes but may be very useful or helpful to us to provide services and you have a free and genuine choice about the way in which your data is used (for example where it is not necessary for services you need to maintain your health or well-being, but we think it may be helpful to you or others).
+This will normally be where the use of the information is not necessary for the above purposes but may be very useful or helpful to us to provide services and you have a free and genuine choice about the way in which your information is used (for example where it is not necessary for services you need to maintain your health or well-being, but we think it may be helpful to you or others).

 We may also share your personal information with your family and public bodies and other organisations, in particular:

 - District councils